- In order to truly heal from chronic Lyme, it is crucial to address emotional healing, as the mind and body are deeply connected.

 Which emotional healing strategies have worked for you when overcoming chronic disease?
 Let us know in the comments!

-For more in-depth guidance and support on emotional healing and other critical steps towards recovery, sign up for Dr. Jay’s at-home Lyme disease program or apply for one-on-one coaching, and get ready to regain control of your health!
+For more in-depth guidance and support on emotional healing and other critical steps towards recovery, sign up for my at-home program and get ready to regain control of your health!

 - Bougea, Anastasia M., et al. “Effect of the Emotional Freedom Technique on Perceived Stress, Quality of Life, and Cortisol Salivary Levels in Tension-Type Headache Sufferers: A Randomized Controlled Trial.”
 EXPLORE: The Journal of Science and Healing, vol. 9, no. 2, 2013, pp. 91–99.
 Web: https://www.ncbi.nlm.nih.gov/pubmed/23452711 doi:10.1016/j.explore.2012.12.005.

 - Brattberg, Gunilla.
 “Self-Administered EFT (Emotional Freedom Techniques) in Individuals With Fibromyalgia: A Randomized Trial.”
 Integrative Medicine: A Clinician’s Journal, vol. 7, no. 4, Aug.
 2008, pp. 30–35.
 Web: https://lup.lub.lu.se/search/publication/cd3c7647-47e2-4423-aa42-902def937bb6

 - Church, Dawson, et al. “The Effect of Emotional Freedom Techniques on Stress Biochemistry.”
 The Journal of Nervous and Mental Disease, vol. 200, no. 10, 2012, pp. 891–896.
 Web: https://www.ncbi.nlm.nih.gov/pubmed/22986277 doi:10.1097/nmd.0b013e31826b9fc1.